- How can I get advice about picking the right frame for my item?

 We carry a number of heavy-duty products for hanging, including “No-Stud” drywall hangers rated up to 200 pounds, and the Hangman Hanging System, which is a set of aluminum brackets that can hold up to 100 pounds each.

-Ordering a custom mirror to fit a specific area of a wall can be a challenge, because you need to find a mirror that is sized correctly to create the right outside dimension after it is framed, which varies depending on the width of the moulding used.
-Fortunately, we offer mirrors in custom sizes, with a 1 ¼” edge bevel, and can easily calculate the correct dimension based on your selection of moulding.
-Just visit one of our store locations, and a design specialist can show you some options!
+Creating a custom mirror to fit a specific area of a wall can be a challenge, because you need to find a mirror that is sized correctly to create the right outside dimension after it is framed, which varies depending on the width of the moulding used.
+Fortunately, we offer a wide selection of framed mirrors.
+Visit a store and let one of our associates help you find something perfect for your space!

 It is a challenge to apply frames directly over a mounted mirror for three reasons: